Home / News / Crypto / ETF / Australia’s Biggest Stock Exchange Welcomes Second Bitcoin ETF

 Key Takeaways

-The Australian Securities Exchange (ASX) has approved VanEck to issue its first spot Bitcoin (BTC) exchange-traded fund (ETF) as institutional demand for crypto continues to climb.
+Australia’s biggest exchange has approved DigitalIX to list its Bitcoin (BTC) exchange-traded fund (ETF) as institutional demand for crypto continues to climb.

 VanEck on ASX

-After resubmitting its application to the ASX in February 2024, VanEck has secured top billing to become the first spot BTC ETF traded on the ASX, and the third to be listed in Australia.
+After resubmitting its application to the ASX in February 2024, VanEck secured top billing to become the first spot BTC ETF traded on the ASX, and the third to be listed in Australia.

 According to Arian Neiron, CEO and Managing Director at VanEck Asia Pacific, there’s been an uptick in institutional appetite for Bitcoin.
 Furthermore, he notes that “many” of their clients are “already positioned” to allocate an investment.